Post below in the comments section what your fears are. Fuck your fears!! Continue Reading…

 My father had always been right.
 Magic was for those who are by nature dreamers, and my dreams had become boring, tedious, painful and adult.

-I was sitting in the Mazda 3 in the parking lot of the university where I worked, on my cell phone, talking to my husband, Grant and sobbing.
+I was sitting in my Mazda 3 in the parking lot of the university where I worked, on my cell phone, talking to Steve and sobbing.
 “I can’t do it.
 I can’t do exploratory surgery when we don’t even know for sure if that will give us the answers we’re looking for.”

 “Nat, I don’t know what to say.
 Do you want to get pregnant or not?”

 “I do, but…”

 “I can’t.
 She said in most cases they don’t even find anything.
 It’s exploratory surgery.
 I just… I can’t do it.”